 Shadow Divers – What a book – I couldn’t put this one down!It is based on a true story on how a German WWII U-boat was found off the coast of New Jersey in the 90s and how the crew discovered the boat’s secrets over many years and dives.
 Get Shadow Divers here.

 To be honest, I still don’t understand why most wetsuit companies can’t come up with something fun and if they try to why it is presumed that all women want to wear pink and purple (I certainly know I don’t).
 Luckily that is where Cynthia Rowley comes in with her cute shorties.
-Technically these wetsuits are not meant for diving but they work just fine in warm water (they are 2mm thick) and I am just so in love with the designs – have a look around on Amazon as there are many different ones.
+Technically these wetsuits are not meant for diving but they work just fine in warm water (they are 2mm thick) and I am just so in love with the designs – have a look around as there are many different ones in various patterns and colors.

 While a regulator is not only really pricey it is also very personal and without wanting to drop some serious cash and knowing exactly what the diver in your life likes it makes for a tricky scuba gift.
 That isn’t the case with a customizable mouthpiece.
 They are basically molded to your teeth and bite and thus incredibly comfortable.
 I got one once I realized that my new Scubapro regulator kept on pulling to one side and honestly made a huge difference with my breathing underwater.